Texas Ranger Division: John Wesley Hardin

 One of Texas's deadliest outlaws, John Wesley Hardin, was reputed to be the meanest man alive, an accolade he supposedly earned by killing a man for snoring.
 He committed his first murder at age 15, and admitted to killing more than 40 men over 27 years.
 In May 1874, Hardin killed Charles Webb, the deputy sheriff of Brown County and a former Texas Ranger.
 John Barclay Armstrong, a Texas Ranger known as "McNelly's Bulldog" since he served with the Special Force as a sergeant and Captain Leander McNelly's right hand, received permission to arrest the outlaw.
 He pursued Hardin across Alabama and into Florida, and caught up with him in Pensacola.

 After Armstrong, Colt pistol in hand, boarded a train that Hardin and four companions were on, the outlaw shouted, "Texas, by God!" and drew his own pistol.
 When it was over, one of his gang members was killed, and his three surviving friends were staring at Armstrong's pistol.
 Hardin had been knocked unconscious.
 Armstrong's hat had been pierced by a bullet, but he was uninjured.
-Hardin was charged for murder, convicted, and sentenced to 25 years in prison.
+Armstrong took Hardin back to Texas to face trial, where he was charged for murder, convicted, and sentenced to 25 years in prison.
 Seventeen years later, Hardin was pardoned by Governor Jim Hogg and released from prison on March 16, 1894.
 He moved to El Paso, where he began practicing law.
 On August 19, 1895, he was murdered during a poker game at the Acme Saloon over a personal disagreement.